Fast Simulation of Vehicles with Non-deformable Tracks: Model Based on Contact Surface Motion

-With the previous definitions, the novel method can be described as a~modification of~\autoref{eq:friction}.
+With the previous definitions, our novel method can be described as a~modification of~\autoref{eq:friction}.
 To account for the track velocity $v_t$, \autoref{eq:friction} is adjusted to:

-which can be interpreted as ``find a force that would keep relative motion at velocity $v_t$''.
-With this change, desired track velocities can be set and the model will start moving accordingly just by applying the modified friction constraints.
+which might be interpreted as ``find a force that would keep relative motion of $L_1$ and $L_2$ at velocity $v_t$''.
+With this change, the model will move just by applying the modified friction constraints and setting $v_t$.

-This model is however not able to correctly simulate grousers.
+Nevertheless, this model is not able to correctly simulate grousers.
 If the real track has grousers, one way to add a~similar effect to the simulation is to increase the friction coefficient.
-Despite it only looks like a~workaround, this method proved useful in our previous work~\cite{Pecka-IROS-2016} where we heavily utilized the simulator to find a~control policy suitable also for the real robot.
+This method proved useful in our previous work~\cite{Pecka-IROS-2016} where we heavily utilized the simulator to find a~control policy suitable also for the real robot.

+There are more precise models for contacts with friction~\cite{KSJP:2008}, but the practical experiments have shown that even the friction pyramid approximation used in ODE is sufficient for our method to work.

+This method can be also easily used for tracks of various shapes.
+The only requirement is to be able to compute the normals of contact points on the tracks.